G. E. Smith: Post-SNL career

 In 1996, Smith received a Grammy nomination for his work with Buddy Guy on the album Live: The Real Deal.
 Smith released his third solo album, Incense, Herbs and Oils in 1998.
 Smith served as the musical director and band leader honoring Bob Dylan and Willie Nelson at the Kennedy Center Honors in Washington, D.C.
-He also led bands for the Muddy Waters Tribute, and the 1998 and 1999 Mark Twain Awards honoring Richard Pryor and Jonathan Winters which aired on PBS, and Comedy Central.
+He also led bands for the Muddy Waters tribute and the 1998 and 1999 Mark Twain Awards honoring Richard Pryor and Jonathan Winters, which aired on PBS and Comedy Central, respectively.

-During 2004–2006, GE headed up Cleveland Browns home games with his mantra, "Brownstown."
+From 2004 to 2006, Smith performed classic rock songs—as well as his own song, "Brownstown"—at home games for the Cleveland Browns.

 In 2005, Smith and his band appeared on the Comedy Central Roast of Jeff Foxworthy and did a performance with the band Bama.

 Smith toured with Roger Waters during the 2010–2013 tour The Wall Live.
 On December 12, 2012, he performed with Waters at Madison Square Gardens for The Concert for Sandy Relief.

 In August 2012, Smith performed for the Republican Party and Mitt Romney at the 2012 Republican National Convention in Tampa Bay, Florida, as the convention's house band.
 However, Smith said that he is not a Republican or political and saw the event as "just another job".
 In July 2016, Smith again led the house band for candidate Donald Trump at the 2016 Republican National Convention in Ohio.

-Smith was one of the many guests appearing on the NBC Saturday Night Live 40th Anniversary Special on February 15, 2015.
+Smith was one of the many guests appearing on NBC's Saturday Night Live 40th Anniversary Special on February 15, 2015.
+Ten years later, he also appeared on the 50th Anniversary Special.

-Smith has performed with Jim Weider—formerly of The Band and member of The Weight Band—on their Masters of the Telecaster series.
+Smith has performed with Jim Weider—formerly of the Band and member of the Weight Band—on their Masters of the Telecaster series.

-In order to get a better understanding of what inspires famous musicians and artists from a variety of fields, Smith and his wife Taylor Barton founded Portraits in 2015.
-Now in its fourth series they have hosted creative legends from Billy Squier to Ethan Hawke and from the Bacon Brothers to the Avett Brothers.
+Smith and his wife Taylor Barton founded the concert series Portraits in 2015.
+Portraits has hosted artists including Billy Squier, Ethan Hawke, the Bacon Brothers, and the Avett Brothers.

 Smith made a cameo appearance in the music video "Sudden Signs of Grace" (2020) by guitarist/songwriter Tom Guerra.

 Personal life

 Smith was married to comedian Gilda Radner (1980–1982) and has been married to singer/songwriter Taylor Barton since 1990.
+He has one daughter named Josie.